The Stunning & The Academic

 €35 (€35 members)

+Sold Out.
 Festival Big Top, Fisheries Field.

 Galway International Arts Festival and Róisín Dubh are delighted to announce that anthemic Irish band The Stunning will brew up storm at the Galway International Arts Festival this July.

 The legendary live performers, who have amassed a cult following nationally and internationally with hits such as Got to Get Away, Half Past Two, Romeo’s on Fire and Brewing up a Storm, will play the Festival Big Top on Sunday 22 July,

 The Stunning formed in 1987 in Galway and had their first top 20 single just a year later, followed by two more top ten hits before their debut album Paradise in the Picturehouse hit the number one spot in 1990, staying there for 5 weeks.